 Sng said another common myth is that Freemasonry is a religion.

-Craig Call, a BYU alumnus and Junior Warden of Story Lodge, said although Freemasons cannot be atheists, Freemasonry is a fraternity that encourages each man in his search for light, regardless of the religion he identifies with.
+Craig Call, a BYU alumnus and Junior Warden of Story Lodge, said although Freemasons cannot be atheists, Freemasonry encourages each man in his search for light, regardless of the religion he identifies with.

 “We encourage people to become more active in whatever faith they practice,” Call said.
 “We’re encouraging the discovery of light and truth.”

 Michael H. MacKay, assistant professor of Church history, said there are similarities in LDS temple and Masonic rituals.